InstallerLegacy/virtualhub.eu.org/docs/1970s/1973/hp2100dos-iii/simh/index.md

 :::

 Extract the kit you downloaded.
 Inside you will find several files.
-Create a folder somewhere to store the files for this VM and move the files named `DOS-III_0.disc` and `DOS-III_1.disc` into it.
+Create a folder somewhere to store the files for this VM and move the file named `DOS-III_0.disc` and `DOS-III_1.disc` into it.

 Now we will create a config file for our VM.
 Create a text file called `hp2100.ini` with the following content in the VM folder: